Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Analytical findings

-Now we want to find the self-consistency relations for the order parameters introduced in equations \eqref{eq:orderparameters} by generalizing a Guerra's interpolating technique \cite{GuerraNN}.
-The underlying idea behind the original technique is to introduce a generalized statistical pressure that interpolates between the original model (which is the target of our investigation but we are not able to address it directly) and a simple one (which is usually a one-body model that we can solve exactly).
-We thus find the solution of the latter and thus propagate the obtained solution back to the original model by the fundamental theorem of calculus. \\ In this last passage we assume the replica symmetry (\emph {vide infra}), namely, we assume that the order-parameter fluctuations are negligible in the thermodynamic limit: this property makes the integral in the fundamental theorem of calculus analytical.
+Now we want to find the self-consistency relations for the order parameters introduced in Eqs. \eqref{eq:orderparameters} by Guerra's interpolation.
+The underlying idea behind the original technique is to introduce a generalized statistical pressure that interpolates between the original model (which is the target of our investigation but we are not able to address directly) and a simple one (which is usually a one-body model that we can solve exactly).
+We thus find the solution of the latter and then propagate the obtained solution back to the original model by the fundamental theorem of calculus.
+In this last passage we assume RS: this property makes the integral appearing in the propagating term analytical.
 Let us start with some definitions.